jpe316/aml/distributed-job-types.md

 ```

 TO DO:
-- figure out where to get ProcessCount from the user (needed for Azure ML to create the hostfile), versus num replicas ? in k8s
+- Need to know the # of processes per node that user wants in order to create the hostfile -- processCount? slotsPerWorker?
+ProcessesPerNode?
 ## PyTorch job

 ### PyTorch job on AmlCompute